How to Store Wine So It Lasts as Long as Possible

-"In my opinion, there are few things worst than letting a delicious bottle of wine go to waste," says Christopher Hoel, sommelier and founder of Harper's Club and Luckysomm, and expert wine curator for Wine Insiders and Martha Stewart Wine Co.
-Definitely one of the biggest wine mistakes.
-The good news?
-According to Hoel, there are a few easy tips and tricks to extend the life of an open bottle of wine.
+"In my opinion, there are few things worse than letting a delicious bottle of wine go to waste," says Christopher Hoel, sommelier and founder of Harper's Club and Luckysomm, and expert wine curator for Wine Insiders and Martha Stewart Wine Co.
+And we couldn't agree more.

-If you’re serious about preserving wine, it might be worth your while to invest in a wine preserver.
-There are two common systems: the vacuum pump and an inert gas preservation system.
-A vacuum pump works by removing some excess gas from the bottle after it has been opened.
 "You can easily get a quality vacuum pump for $10 to $20 and, while not perfect, it can add a few days to the life of your wine," explains Hoel.
-Vacu Vin's Wine Saver Pump ($12; amazon.com) is our favorite option.
+Vacu Vin's Wine Saver Pump is our favorite option.

-How to Tell if Your Bottle Has Turned
+How to Tell If Wine Has Gone Bad